luigineto/intro-graphic-design-blog-webpage/README.md

 ## Description

-_This is a simple photo blog webpage to practice JavaScript and JQuery - Epicodus exercise._
+_This is a simple graphic design blog webpage to practice JavaScript and JQuery - Epicodus exercise._

 ## Setup/Installation Requirements